openbaton/docs/docs/integration-test-write.md

 vnfc-count = 2
 ```

 Furthermore note that the ScalingTester passes the updated NSR to the next tester.
-If you trigger a scaling function the NSR will change, but if you do not use ScalingTester the NSR used by the integration test will remain the old one before the scaling operation.
+If you trigger a scaling function the NSR will change, but if you do not use ScalingTester (or NetworkServiceRecordGetLatest) the NSR used by the integration test will remain the old one before the scaling operation.
-So the recommended use of the Scaling testers is to trigger a scaling operation using *ScaleIn* or *ScaleOut*.
-If you use *ScaleOut* you should wait for the SCALED message using the *VirtualNetworkFunctionRecordWait* class.
-After that use the *ScalingTester*.
+So the recommended proceeding after a scale out or scale in is to wait until the operation finishes and then use the *ScalingTester* or at least the *NetworkServiceRecordGetLatest* to have the updated NSR.

 ## Parser